-The crescent was NOT sighted anywhere in Australia this evening, therefore the 1st day of Shawwal and 'Eid-ul-Fitr is Tuesday, the 29th of July, 2014.
-ANCSCC wishes you an Eid Mubarak Live Updates Please follow us on Twitter Facebook or via the ANCSCC Live Updates page National SMS Notification Click here to subscribe to our free SMS notifier system forDhul Hijja (therefore 'Eid ul-Adha') 1435.
+The crescent was NOT sighted anywhere in Australia this evening, therefore the 1st day of Dhul Qa'ida is Thursday, the 28th of August, 2014.
+Live Updates Please follow us on Twitter Facebook or via the ANCSCC Live Updates page National SMS Notification Click here to subscribe to our free SMS notifier system forDhul Hijja (therefore 'Eid ul-Adha') 1435.
 Please note that for privacy reasons if you have subscribed for the service in previous years, you will need to re-register in order to receive the notifications, as we do not store numbers from year to year.
 Read More»

 Ramadhan Moonsighting in the Age Newspaper